-Share Incentive Plan ("SIP")
+Share Incentive Plan ('SIP')

 The SIP is an "all employee" scheme under which every eligible employee within the Group was invited to participate.
-Eligible employees could apply to invest up to £1,800 from pre-tax income in partnership shares; matching shares were awarded on the basis of 2 free matching shares for each partnership share purchased.
-The matching shares are forfeited if the employee leaves within 3 years of the grant date.
-The Black-Scholes valuation model was used for this scheme.
+Eligible employees could apply to invest up to £1,800 from pre-tax income in partnership shares; matching shares were awarded on the basis of two free matching shares for each partnership share purchased.
+The matching shares are forfeited if the employee leaves within three years of the grant date.